-AgSmart is a two-day event focused on data and technology across the agriculture sector that will feature the following:
+AgSmart is a two-day educational expo focused on data and technology across the agriculture sector that will feature the following:

 Time and Location